 - Adjust seasoning, and take off heat.

-- Serve with rice, rotis or bread.
+- Serve with your choice of rice, rotis or bread.

 If you cook the recipe please share it by tagging @nattulicious on Instagram.
 Please leave a comment too if you like the recipe, I would love to hear from you.